The application window is OPEN!

-The 2021-22 UCI Research Seed Funding Program is aimed at investing in promising research teams and directions where internal seed level investment can lead to externally funded multiple investigator, interdisciplinary projects, on the scale of a research center.
+The 2022-23 UCI Research Seed Funding Program is aimed at investing in promising research directions where internal seed level investment can lead to externally funded “center-scale” research programs.
 The UCI strategic plan identifies convergence research as one of the keys to achieving the vision of research growth that makes a difference.
 Here convergence refers to deep integration of knowledge bases, tools, techniques, and ways of thinking from physical sciences, life sciences, engineering, computing and social sciences, and reaching out to humanities, arts, business and law to address major societal challenges.